gis-ops/routingpy/CONTRIBUTING.md

 ```

 The documentation will have been added to `routingpy/docs/build/html` and you can open `index.html` in your web browser to view
 the changes.

-We realize that *re-structured text* is not the most user-friendly format, but it is the currently best available
+We realize that _re-structured text_ is not the most user-friendly format, but it is the currently best available
 documentation format for Python projects.
 You'll find lots of copy/paste material in the existing implementations.

 ## Adding router

-Let's add all routers in the world:)
+Let's add all the open source routers in the world:)

 It's really easy:

 1. **New class** Create a new router module in `routingpy/routers` and base the new class on `routingpy/routers/base.py:Router`.
    Also, check if the service hasn't been added before.
 E.g. if the router
    you want to add is based on `GraphHopper`, you probably want to subclass `routingpy/routers/graphhopper.py:Graphhopper` class.
    Additionally, import the new router class in `routingpy/routers/init.py`.

 2. **Implementations** Implement the services the routing engine has to offer.
 The bare minimum is implementing the `directions` method.
    If the routing engine also offers `isochrones` and `matrix`, we'd require you to add those too.
 If you want to add an
    endpoint that doesn't exist yet in `routingpy/routers/base.py:Router`, please [consult us first](mailto:enquiry@gis-ops.com?subject=contributing%20to%20routingpy), as we need to make sure
    to be similarly consistent across different routing engines as we are with the existing endpoints.

 3. **Tests** Create a new test module testing the functionality, **not** the API.
    Use `@responses.activate` decorators for this.
    To run the new tests and ensure consistency, refer to the [Tests](#tests) section above. **Don't store secrets** in the tests.

 4. **Document** Please use docstring documentation for all user-exposed functionality, similar to other router implementations.
    Also, please register the new module in `docs/indes.rst`'s `Routers` section.
 To build the docs, refer to the
    [documentation section](#documentation) for details.
 Don't forget to add your name to the list of `AUTHORS.md`.